Lansing Community College

 2. Upon notification of a decision at each level, a student will have up to ten (10) business days (not including campus closures) to move the dispute forward.
 It is up to the student to move the dispute to the next level.
 Final Grade Disputes that are received after the tenth business day (at each level) may be dismissed for "failure to submit an appeal on a timely basis."

 3. If the dispute is moved to the Provost (or designee), the Provost's (or designee) decision is final.
 The Provost (or designee) will communicate the final decision to the instructor, the department/program, the Dean and the student within 30 days of receiving the dispute.
-Upon review, at each level, the student will receive notification of the decision.
 The decision of the Provost (or designee) is considered final and no further action is available or will be considered.